trickv/openwebrx/README.md

-OpenWebRX
+OpenWebRX+
 =========

 This is the **improved version** of the OpenWebRX online SDR.
 The pre-built packages for this version of OpenWebRX are now available from https://luarvique.github.io/ppa/.
-Features found in the improved OpenWebRX that are not present in the original version:
+News, support, and general discussion can be found at https://t.me/openwebrx.
+Features found in OpenWebRX+ that are not present in the original version:
+* RTTY and CW decoders.
 * Adjustable noise filtering based on spectral subtraction.
 * Adjustable tuning step.
-* Waterfall panning on touchscreen based devices.
+* Waterfall panning and zooming on touchscreen based devices.
+* Bandpass control with the scroll wheel.
 * Improved tuning in CW mode.
 * More reliable SDRPlay devices operation.
 * Better map information, with distances.